guildantix/eq-nag/guides/add-buff-timer.md

 ## Adding a buff timer

+Buff timers will only track buffs that you cast and should not trigger from buffs cast by other players.

 Buff timers are easy to add with the buff timer wizard.
 Start by finding the buff details page on alla and copying the URL.

 **_NOTE_** _It is important that you get the spell details and not the spell scroll item.
 Look for ```spell.html``` in the url.